zeitspace/zeitbook-frontend/steps/04-background-sync.md

 After storing the new post in IndexedDB, the code requests a background sync by calling `reg.sync.register('send-post-queue')`.
 When this function is called, your application's service worker receives a `sync` event with the tag `send-post-queue`.
 In a little while, you'll change your service worker to respond to this event.

 `createPost` returns a post object that will be used to display the user's new post.
 Note that the parameter `synced: false` is passed to `buildPost`.
-With this parameter, the post will be rendered
+With this parameter, the post will be rendered to indicate that it hasn't been added to the backend database yet.

 ## Modify the `createComment` function to request a sync when a user creates a comment